noknok79/terraform_test/readme.txt

-The proceedure came for this link https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-terraform
+The proceedure came from this link https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-terraform

 do the following